pflanze/xmlhub-indexer/README.md

 arguments.

-(It should also be possible to set up a CI pipeline (continuous integration) on GitLab to run xmlhub-indexer automatically whenever the xmlhub repository receives changes on GitLab, but maybe that's too much magic and not worth the additional complexity.)
+(It should also be possible to set up a CI pipeline (continuous integration) on GitLab to run `xmlhub-build-index` automatically whenever the xmlhub repository receives changes on GitLab, but maybe that's too much magic and not worth the additional complexity.)